 4.2

-SendGrid provides SMTP relay and a flexible Email API with dynamic transactional templates that let developers call pre-built layouts while marketers edit content without redeploying code.
+SendGrid provides SMTP relay and a flexible Email API with dynamic transactional templates that let developers make API calls to pre-built layouts while marketers edit content without redeploying code.

 I’ve found the deliverability insights, bounce rate tracking, and engagement analytics integrated into a single dashboard particularly useful.
 High-volume users can request dedicated IPs to isolate reputation—something I’ve implemented for several enterprise clients.